-* The case-inflection for the Genitive and Inessive cases is listed as being the same, all you need to remember for this is that similar to English, context will tell you which meaning is intended.
+* The case-inflection for the genitive and inessive cases is listed as being the same, context will inform you what form is being used.

 I mentioned that the '-T-' plurality marker is the standard marker in most cases, some of the situations where other markers are used include:

 Within what Abaev categorizes as 'kinship terms', some specific words inflect differently than normal, by adding an 'æлтæ' plural-marker, with examples attested as 'мад' ('mother', singular) and 'мадæлтæ'' ('mothers', plural), 'фыд' ('father', singular) and 'фыдæлтæ' ('fathers', plural), and lastly, 'æрвад' (relative, singular) and 'æрвадæлтæ' (relatives, singular).